 - Defects: Companies should fix the steps where defective products are manufactured as reworking or scrapping them are costly.

 - Unnecessary motion: If workplace isn’t optimized, workers will need more time to reach different spots to fully perform their tasks.
 Businesses can shorten several steps by reducing this motion.

 Repeat the whole procedure until reaching the “perfect” value stream map

 After eliminating non-value adding steps, businesses can re-create their value stream maps to observe their impact.
 This newly created map is called “future state value stream map.”

 Afterwards, companies can continue to reduce wastes even further until they reach “perfect” processes where there is no waste left in the process.

 What are the main benefits?

 Using value stream mapping enables businesses to visualize how their processes work, monitor performance, and identify wastes to reduce unnecessary costs.
 When companies use this tool properly, they can achieve the following benefits and improve their processes.

 As value stream mapping helps identifying wastes and bottlenecks, businesses can eliminate unnecessary costs and reduce waiting times to make their processes more efficient.
 As a result, they can manage their processes with fewer resources.

 Higher end-product quality

 Value stream mapping helps companies focus on value-adding steps and find ways to improve them.
 As they work on increasing the customer value, it impacts on higher quality and customer satisfaction improves.
-In a case study by QPR, Patria Land Systems has reduced rework in its order-to-cash processes and increased customer satisfaction.
+For example, a process mining case study claims that Patria Land Systems has reduced rework in its order-to-cash processes and increased customer satisfaction.

 By visualizing processes, businesses can have a full understanding of their as-is processes.
 This enables companies to make accurate decisions based on their actual position.

 Improved collaboration between different teams

 Different teams can work in the different steps under processes.
 Value stream mapping shows how different teams affect each other and allows businesses to focus on having a smooth workflow by increasing the collaboration.